Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

    - Save the App ID (Client ID).
 You will use it in the web part settings.

-5. Review and approve access permissions for the uploaded SPFx package in the [API access section](https://yourtenant-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/webApiPermissionManagement) of your SharePoint Online tenant.
+5. Review and approve access permissions for the uploaded SPFx package in the [API access section](https://yourtenant-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/webApiPermissionManagement) of your SharePoint Online tenant. ### <a id="spfx-permissions"></a>

    - **This step can be skipped if you do not plan to use the API Management service to secure access to (Azure) OpenAI endpoints.**